bdfd/Section6.Project02-Telco_Customer_Churning_Prediction/README.md

 | Median Income      | Average Income       |           | Constant            | ----------      |
 | Median House Value | Average House Value  | US Dollar | Binary Category     | Traget Variable |
 | Ocean Proximity    | How Far Near Ocean   |           | Non Binary Category | ----------      |

+**Steps Involved in Model Development:**
+Data Analysis (EDA)
+Data Preprocessing.
+Feature Engineering.
+Feature Selection (SelectKBest)
+Fit into Algorithm (ML Algorithm)
+Hyper Parameter Tunning (RandomSearchCV)
+Dump model (Pickle)
+Creating Web Application using Flask
+Deployed in Web using heroku platform

+**Run Project Procedure:**
+In this project, First you need to download dataset Telco-Customer-churn.csv Then open your commant prompt and run this code pip install jupyterlab.
+After pip install requirements.txt all packages are needed in this project are automatically installed on your machine.
+After Download app.py files and run TelecomCustomerChurn.ipynb files into your machine And some inputs to check our model and Its accuracy of prediction

 **Reference:**